zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_sw_requirement.rst

     - GNU make v4.2.1 executable from msys2
     - GNU make v4.2 executable from DS5 |DS5_VERSION| (see <DS5 directory>/bin)

-CMake is quiet tolerant to GNU make versions and basically any "reasonably recent" GNU make version shall work.
+CMake is quite tolerant to GNU make versions and basically any "reasonably recent" GNU make version should work.

 CMake generators other than "Unix Makefiles" may work, but are not officially supported.